Sociology: Spencer

-Herbert Spencer (1820–1903) was one of the most popular and influential 19th-century sociologists.
+Herbert Spencer was one of the most popular and influential 19th-century sociologists.
 It is estimated that he sold one million books in his lifetime, far more than any other sociologist at the time.
 So strong was his influence that many other 19th-century thinkers, including Émile Durkheim, defined their ideas in relation to his.
-Durkheim's Division of Labour in Society is to a large extent an extended debate with Spencer from whose sociology, many commentators now agree, Durkheim borrowed extensively.
+Durkheim's Division of Labour in Society is to a large extent an extended debate with Spencer from whose sociology Durkheim borrowed extensively.

 Also a notable biologist, Spencer coined the term survival of the fittest.
-While Marxian ideas defined one strand of sociology, Spencer was a critic of socialism as well as a strong advocate for a laissez-faire style of government.
+While Marxian ideas defined one strand of sociology, Spencer was a critic of socialism, as well as a strong advocate for a laissez-faire style of government.
 His ideas were closely observed by conservative political circles, especially in the United States and England.